Quantum computing: History

-For many years, the fields of quantum mechanics and computer science formed distinct academic communities.
-Modern quantum theory was developed in the 1920s to explain perplexing physical phenomena observed at atomic scales, and digital computers emerged in the following decades to replace human computers for tedious calculations.
-Both disciplines had practical applications during World War II; computers played a major role in wartime cryptography, and quantum physics was essential for nuclear physics used in the Manhattan Project.
+Quantum mechanics and computer science formed distinct academic communities until the advent of quantum computing.
+Quantum theory was developed in the 1920s to explain perplexing physical phenomena.
+Computers emerged decades later.

-As physicists applied quantum mechanical models to computational problems and swapped digital bits for qubits, the fields of quantum mechanics and computer science began to converge.
-In 1980, Paul Benioff introduced the quantum Turing machine, which uses quantum theory to describe a simplified computer.

-When digital computers became faster, physicists faced an exponential increase in overhead when simulating quantum dynamics, prompting Yuri Manin and Richard Feynman to independently suggest that hardware based on quantum phenomena might be more efficient for computer simulation.
+As physicists applied quantum mechanical models to computational problems and swapped bits for qubits, quantum mechanics and computer science began to converge.
+In 1980, Paul Benioff introduced the quantum Turing machine, which used quantum theory to describe a simplified computer.
+As digital computers became faster, physicists faced an exponential increase in overhead when simulating quantum dynamics, prompting Yuri Manin and Richard Feynman to independently suggest that hardware based on quantum phenomena might be more efficient for computer simulation.
 In a 1984 paper, Charles Bennett and Gilles Brassard applied quantum theory to cryptography protocols and demonstrated that quantum key distribution could enhance information security.

 Quantum algorithms then emerged for solving oracle problems, such as Deutsch's algorithm in 1985, the Bernstein–Vazirani algorithm in 1993, and Simon's algorithm in 1994.

-These algorithms did not solve practical problems, but demonstrated mathematically that one could obtain more information by querying a black box with a quantum state in superposition, sometimes referred to as quantum parallelism.
+These algorithms did not solve practical problems, but demonstrated mathematically that more information could be obtained by querying a black box with a quantum state in superposition, sometimes referred to as quantum parallelism.

 Peter Shor (pictured here in 2017) showed in 1994 that a scalable quantum computer would be able to break RSA encryption.

-Peter Shor built on these results with his 1994 algorithm for breaking the widely used RSA and Diffie–Hellman encryption protocols, which drew significant attention to the field of quantum computing.
-In 1996, Grover's algorithm established a quantum speedup for the widely applicable unstructured search problem.
-The same year, Seth Lloyd proved that quantum computers could simulate quantum systems without the exponential overhead present in classical simulations, validating Feynman's 1982 conjecture.
+Peter Shor built on these results in 1994 with polynomial-time quantum algorithms for integer factorization and the discrete logarithm problem.
+A sufficiently large quantum computer could therefore break widely used public-key cryptography systems: efficient factorization would compromise RSA, while an efficient discrete-logarithm algorithm would compromise Diffie–Hellman key exchange.
+The cryptographic implications of Shor's algorithm drew attention to quantum computing.
+In 1996, Grover's algorithm established a quantum speedup for the unstructured search problem.
+The same year, Seth Lloyd proved that quantum computers could simulate quantum systems without the exponential overhead required by classical simulations, validating Feynman's 1982 conjecture.

-Over the years, experimentalists have constructed small-scale quantum computers using trapped ions and superconductors.

-In 1998, a two-qubit quantum computer demonstrated the feasibility of the technology, and subsequent experiments have increased the number of qubits and reduced error rates.
+Experimentalists constructed small-scale quantum computers using trapped ions and superconductors.
+In 1998, a two-qubit quantum computer demonstrated technical feasibility.
+Subsequent experiments increased the number of qubits and reduced error rates.

-In 2019, Google AI and NASA announced that they had achieved quantum supremacy with a 54-qubit machine, performing a computation that any classical computer would find impossible.

-This announcement was met with a rebuttal from IBM, which contended that the calculation Google claimed would take 10,000 years could be performed in just 2.5 days on its Summit supercomputer if its architecture were optimized, sparking a debate over the precise threshold for "quantum supremacy".
+In 2019, Google AI and NASA announced that they had achieved quantum supremacy with a 54-qubit machine, performing a computation that classical supercomputers would take an estimated 10,000 years to complete—a claim subsequently disputed by IBM, which argued the calculation could be done in approximately 2.5 days on its Summit supercomputer with optimized algorithms, sparking a debate over the threshold for this milestone.

+Quantum computing increasingly focused on controlling decoherence through quantum error correction.
+In 2024, researchers demonstrated approaches for high threshold, low-overhead fault-tolerant quantum memory.
+These developments represented a critical step toward scaling systems beyond the noisy intermediate-scale quantum (NISQ) era into reliable, fault-tolerant computing architectures, though large-scale physical implementation remains an engineering challenge.